-AB 241 (Tangipa, 2025/2026), under the AFITL, would create the Wildfire and Vegetation Management Voluntary Contribution Fund that would appear on the state personal income tax return from tax year 2025 to 2031.
-This bill is currently in the Assembly Revenue and Taxation Committee.
+AB 241 (Tangipa, 2025/2026), under the AFITL, would have created the Wildfire and Vegetation Management Voluntary Contribution Fund that would have appeared on the state personal income tax return from tax year 2025 to 2031.
+This bill did not pass out of the Assembly by the constitutional deadline.

 AB 703 (Lee, 2025/2026), under the AFITL, would create the California Pediatric Cancer Research Voluntary Contribution Fund that would appear on the state personal income tax return from tax year 2025 to 2032.
-This bill is currently in the Senate Revenue and Taxation Committee.
+This bill is currently in the Senate Appropriations Committee.